INJECTS

 Typical use in exercise

-This type of inject is defacto a form of instruction, so it can be used in any exercise.
+This inject option is defacto a form of instruction, so it can be used in any exercise.

 Possible mistakes

-• Depending on the information presented, any LA may follow up.
-However, the Click on the Confirmation Button has a specific use - e.g. in situations where we want participants to consciously end the phase of reading more extensive input information and move on.
+- Depending on the information presented, any LA may follow up.
+However, the Click on the Confirmation Button has a specific use – e.g. in situations where we want trainees to consciously end the phase of reading more extensive input information and move on.

 Examples

-• Information about the exercise identity of the participants.
+- Information about the exercise identity of the trainees.

 Inject description

-This inject means sending a pdf document to the participants to read, analyze or make a decision based on it.
+This inject means sending a pdf document to the trainees to read, analyze or make a decision based on it.

-The document is most often used in the Exercise information channel , but can also be presented in other, more specialized channels such as an intranet or website.
-Last but not least, it can also be sent by an email or using tools (more in the specific section -> Tools) .
+The document is most often used in the Exercise information channel type , but can also be presented in other, more specialized channel types such as an intranet or website.
+Last but not least, it can also be sent by an email or using tools (more in the specific section -> Tools).

 Overlay